Majors in the College of LAS

-With 70 majors to choose from, the College of Liberal Arts & Sciences has something for just about everyone.
+With over 70 majors to choose from, the College of Liberal Arts & Sciences has something for just about everyone.

 The college divides its fields of study, or majors, into three categories: